FK Daugava (2003)

 FK Daugava Rīga was a Latvian football club, based at the Daugava Stadium in Riga.
 They played in the Latvian Higher League.
 The last manager of the team was Armands Zeiberliņš.

-From the club's foundation in 2003 till 2009 the club was known as FK Jūrmala.
+From the club's foundation in 2003 till 2009 the club was known as FK Jūrmala and based in the city of Jūrmala.
 In 2010, they changed their name to FK Jūrmala-VV, but in March 2012 the club moved to Riga, changing its name to FK Daugava Rīga.